Kurondt/SMN-Tubes-IF2224/README.md

 <p align="justify">In the first stage, Lexical Analysis, the system is designed and implemented to scan Pascal-S source code and convert it into a sequence of tokens using Deterministic Finite Automata (DFA).
 This lexer identifies elements such as keywords, identifiers, operators, numbers, and symbols, forming the foundational step for the subsequent phases of compilation.</p>

+<p align="justify">In the second stage, Syntax Analysis (Parser), the system processes the sequence of tokens produced by the lexer and constructs a Parse Tree based on the grammar rules of the adjusted Pascal-S. Using a recursive descent parsing approach, the parser validates whether the token stream conforms to the language specification and forms a hierarchical representation of the program structure.</p>

+<p align="justify">In the third stage, Semantic Analysis, the compiler verifies the meaning and consistency of the parsed program by building and analyzing the AST and populating a symbol table.
+This phase ensures that identifiers are properly declared before use, validates type correctness across expressions and operations, and checks semantic rules such as scope resolution, procedure/function matching, and constant usage.
+Semantic errors are reported with clear diagnostics, allowing inconsistencies or invalid constructs to be detected early before intermediate code generation.</p>

 ---

 ## Requirement <a name="requirement"></a>